 “Patterns of Connection is a collection of essays with a narrative that interweaves the essays, and gives the historical and philosophical context,” he said “And it is really the story about how my thinking evolved over five decades.
 So in this narrative I talk about all my books so when you read this one, you get all the references because it’s really an account of my journey.”

-Catch up with the full podcast for more from the pages of Patterns of Connection.
+Catch up with what was a memorable podcast for more from the pages of Patterns of Connection.

 Sasha Sagan was one of my first guests on Inside Ideas.
-She regularly speaks on the ways science can inform our celebrations and how we mark the passage of time, inspired in part by the work of her parents, Carl Sagan and Ann Druyan.
-Her essays and interviews on death, history, and ritual through a secular lens have appeared in The Cut, O, the Oprah Magazine, Literary Hub, Mashable, Violet Book, and beyond.
+Inspired in part by the work of her parents, Carl Sagan and Ann Druya, she expounds eloquently in essays and interviews on death, history, and ritual through a secular lens, and has appeared in The Cut, O, the Oprah Magazine, Literary Hub, Mashable, Violet Book, and beyond.

-Her book: For Small Creatures Such As We: Rituals for Finding Meaning in Our Unlikely World, is an exploration of the marvels of nature, as revealed by science, which require no faith in order to be believed.
+Her book: For Small Creatures Such As We: Rituals for Finding Meaning in Our Unlikely World, is an exploration of the marvels of nature, as revealed by science.
 It is an exercise in skepticism without cynicism, told through memoir and social history.
-Kirkus Reviews called it when they summed it up as ‘profound, elegantly written ruminations on the exquisite splendors of life.”

 Catch up with the full podcast for more from the pages of For Small Creatures Such As We.